Marixa82/WaterTracker-t8-backend/README.md

 - To update a user's avatar, send a PATCH request to `/api/user/avatars`.
 - To get a user's current profile, send a GET request to `/api/user/current`.
 - To update a user's current profile, send a PUT request to `/api/user/current`.
+- To check a user's password before delete user account, send a POST request to `/api/user/checkPassword`.
 - To delete a user's account, send a DELETE request to `/api/user`.
 - To update user's water rate, send a PATCH request to `/api/waters/water_rate`.
 - To add a record of consumed water, send a POST request to `/api/waters`.